naninovel/docs/docs/guide/naninovel-scripts.md

 ## Text Identification

-Features like [script localization](/guide/localization#scripts-localization) and [auto voicing](/guide/voicing#auto-voicing) require associating text written in Naninovel scenario scripts with other resources; for example translated text to show instead of the associated one or voice clip to play when associated text is printed.
-For this to work we have to assign each such text a unique identifier.
+Features like [script localization](/guide/localization#scripts-localization) and [auto voicing](/guide/voicing#auto-voicing) require associating text written in Naninovel scenario scripts with other resources; for example, translated text to show instead of the associated one or voice clip to play when the associated text is printed.
+For this to work, we have to assign each such text a unique identifier.

 By default, Naninovel will automatically identify all the localizable text by its content hash when importing script assets.
 This works fine as long as you don't modify the text; but after you do, all the associations will break: you'll have to re-map auto voice clips or re-translate changed text statements.

-To prevent associations from breaking when editing text, enable `Stable Identification` under scripts configuration menu.
-When enabled, Naninovel will explicitly write unique IDs to each localizable text in imported scripts.
-The downside is that the script text will now have IDs appended to each localizable parameter, eg:
+To prevent associations from breaking when editing text, use `Naninovel/Tools/Text Identifer` utility under the editor menu, which will auto-generate and write unique IDs to each localizable text in the scenario scripts.
+The scenario text will have identifiers appended to each localizable parameter, eg:

 ```nani
 Kohaku: Hey!|#1|[-] What's up?|#2|